unyt-org/uix/docs/manual/01 Getting Started.md

 > [!NOTE]
 > We recommend using <a target="_blank" href="https://code.visualstudio.com/download">Visual Studio Code</a> for UIX development.<br/>
 > For syntax highlighting and language support (DATEX, Typescript, Deno), the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench">DATEX Workbench extension</a> can be used.
+Find more information [here](./20%20DATEX%20Workbench.md).

 ## The UIX CLI